 Consequently, organizations need to look at the tools they are providing their employees with to share this data securely.
 Email encryption, for example, isn’t always the most suitable answer, and so organizations need to take a holistic approach that also includes sending large files securely and providing secure online workspaces as required.
 As we’ve also seen, end-users need a secure way to access and send information via a variety of devices, so apps for both desktop and mobile must also be accommodated for.

 AI: The future of data protection

-Alongside this, organisations need to be aware of information security vendors looking to expand the remit of current technology to improve protection of sensitive customer data.
+Alongside this, organizations need to be aware of information security vendors looking to expand the remit of current technology to improve protection of sensitive customer data.

 Companies like Microsoft are already announcing their intentions of using AI to insulate organisations from hackers and other cyber-attacks.

 However, with the greatest cause of data breaches people releasing data in error from inside an organisation, security solutions also need to defend against this.
-Every day, employees leave digital footprints; markers of what good behaviour looks like versus bad.
-Organisations now need systems to gather this data and analyse it to provide a mechanism for overcoming accidental data breaches.
+Every day, employees leave digital footprints; markers of what good behavior looks like versus bad.
+Organizations now need systems to gather this data and analyze it to provide a mechanism for overcoming accidental data breaches.

 Similarly, at an administrator-level, policies can be put in place to block certain IPs or check when users authenticate to access sensitive information from unexpected locations.
 If you know an employee should only be based at a UK address, then warnings should be issued if their credentials are then used abroad.

 The future of data security lies in making it as simple as possible for end-users and administrators to engage with the technology put in place to protect sensitive information.
 It should not be a hurdle to productivity but instead a tool for making smart decisions that protect customer data.
 Organizations need to start now by putting in place effective technology and looking to move forward with vendors ready to tackle the biggest elephant in the room: your people and the mistakes they are going to make.